The Price (The Last of Us): Casting and characters

 Bella Ramsey (left) helped Pedro Pascal (right) play guitar while filming the episode.

-"The Price" was Pascal's first episode of The Last of Us since "Through the Valley"; Bella Ramsey (who portrays Ellie) enjoyed having him back on set after an extended absence.
-Pascal was nervous about playing guitar in the episode, having little musical experience and wanting to "do [the] moment justice", according to Druckmann.
-He prepared with a vocal coach over the weekend before production, seeking a performance akin to Johnny Cash, taking a different approach than Baker did in the game.
-He wore an in-ear monitor for some shots, allowing him to focus more on his performance.
-Ramsey helped him to play guitar and find the correct notes during filming.
-They found the scene emotional and endearing, especially due to Pascal's focus and inexperience.
+"The Price" marked Pascal's first full appearance in the series since "Through the Valley"; Bella Ramsey (who portrays Ellie) enjoyed having him back on set after an extended absence.
+According to Druckmann, Pascal's limited musical experience made him nervous about playing guitar as he wanted to "do [the] moment justice".
+He prepared with a vocal coach over the weekend before filming, seeking a Johnny Cash-style performance distinct from Troy Baker's in the game, and he wore an in-ear monitor during some shots to stay focused.
+Ramsey, who helped Pascal find the correct notes during filming, found the scene emotional and endearing, heightened by Pascal's focus and inexperience.
 Mazin felt the scene mirrored Ellie's performance to Dina in "Day One", considering it more of an expression of truth than a performance.
-Ramsey felt it "means the world" to Ellie that Joel took an interest in something she loved in the museum sequence.
-They were relieved to portray a lighter version of Ellie again; they considered the episode "a mental break, a physical break", as if they "went to a different show for a month and then came back".
-Andrew Diaz portrays young Joel in the opening flashback; he had previously worked with Pascal on We Can Be Heroes (2020), unbeknownst to Druckmann.
-They sought a good actor who resembled Pascal.
+Ramsey said it "means the world" to Ellie that Joel took an interest in something she loved in the museum sequence.
+They were relieved to portray a lighter version of Ellie again, considering the episode "a mental break, a physical break", as if they "went to a different show for a month and then came back".
+Andrew Diaz portrays young Joel in the opening flashback.
+He had previously worked with Pascal on We Can Be Heroes (2020), unbeknownst to Druckmann; they sought a good actor who resembled Pascal.